 Wyke Sixth Form College recognises that it has a statutory obligation in accordance with the guidance outlined in Keeping Children Safe in Education (Sept 2016) and to ensure that students who attend the College are safeguarded as defined by The Children’s Act 1989, the Safeguarding Vulnerable Groups Act 2006, the Counter Terrorism and security Act 2015 (includes the Prevent Duty 2015) and the Equality Act 2010.
 In achieving this Wyke College will seek to provide a safe learning environment and that, where incidents or suspicions of a safeguarding nature are reported operates procedures to ensure these are dealt with fairly, sensitively, respectfully and quickly.
 The acts complement Wyke College’s responsibility in student welfare, equality and diversity and the safety of students and staff.
 A single point of contact is established with regard to safeguarding and Prevent via the Designated Safeguarding Lead and in their absence the Safeguarding Officer or a deputy DSL.

-Designated Safeguarding Lead: Assistant Principal, Chris Herring
+Designated Safeguarding Lead: Vice Principal, Chris Herring

-Deputy DSL: Senior Tutor, Andrea Mason
+Deputy DSL: Pastoral Director, Andrea Mason

-Deputy DSL: Vice Principal, Julie Peaks
+Deputy DSL: Assistant Principal, Mark Lucid

 This policy applies to all Corporation members, all staff and volunteers and to all students who participate in College activities, not only on the College site but also when participating in any College activity away from the college site.
-The policy will be made available to students and parents on request.

 Corporation Member: Safeguarding and Prevent Phil Taylor